TURKEY: Is it possible to manifest religion or belief in teaching and education?

 If the state permits the re-opening of Halki Theological School, it would be the solitary exception to the current universal state monopoly.
 This might enable Turkey to begin to meet its international obligations in relation to allowing everyone to manifest freedom of religion or belief in teaching.
 But it would only be a beginning if the state abandons for everyone its monopoly on religious education of all kinds.

 The Minister of Justice made a statement on 1 August that a democratisation package the government is considering includes the possibility of re-opening Halki.
 But it is not clear when this democratisation package will be adopted or what exactly will be in the package.
-Halki Seminary was closed in 1971, and long-standing government promises to consider allowing its re-opening have never led to re-opening (see eg. F18News 27 October 2009 http://www.forum18.org/
+Halki Seminary was closed in 1971, and long-standing government promises to consider allowing its re-opening have never led to re-opening (see eg. F18News 27 October 2009 http://www.forum18.org/archive.php?article_id=1368).
+The closure has had a major impact on the Greek Orthodox community, as it now has no educational institution to train clergy within Turkey.

 The similar 1969 closure of the Armenian Apostolic Church's theological college in Üsküdar has been far less publicised, but its continued closure also raises the issue of the right of communities to run their own theological training establishments.